kevins981/kevins981.github.io/_posts/2022-01-24-distributed_consistency.markdown

 - Clients should be able to choose their own consistency model.
 - Review the possible baseball scores example.

+<span style="color:red"> give examples on real systems and their consistency models</span>.
+<span style="color:red"> what are the real world performance implications of each
+consistency model?
+What do they mean for real systems?</span>.

 # Strong and Weak Consistency
 The need for consistency arises from replication, which is nowadays almost a first principle in distributed systems: pretty much all large scale distributed systems use replication [source?].
 Replication provides both higher fault-tolerance and availablity, but